Eliza Hart Spalding: Journey

 The Spaldings joined a Presbyterian missionary party bound for Oregon Country (a large region of the Pacific Northwest) in the winter of 1835.
 They traveled by wagon train with fellow missionaries Narcissa and Marcus Whitman, who settled near the Walla Walla River, and William Henry Gray for the American Board of Commissioners for Foreign Missions (ABCFM).
 They were led and protected by fur traders from the Hudson's Bay Company and the American Fur Company.
 The Hudson's Bay Company forts sold supplies to the missionaries over the course of their journey.
 With Narcissa, the two were the first white women to cross the Continental Divide.
-Two markers pay tribute to the women, one near Daniel, Wyoming at the site of the Green River Rendezvous, where they were the first white female attendees from July 6 to July 18, 1836, and another along the Oregon Trail at Independence Rock near Lander, Wyoming.
+Two markers pay tribute to the women, one near Daniel, Wyoming at the site of the Green River Rendezvous, where they were the first white female attendees from July 6 to July 18, 1836, and another along the Oregon Trail at Independence Rock near Casper, Wyoming.

 Establish mission

-The Spaldings arrived at their mission site on November 29, 1936.
+The Spaldings arrived at their mission site on November 29, 1836.
 Initially they settled along Lapwai Creek, where they first lived in tipis while their first house was built.
 It was the first mission in Idaho.
 In January 1837, Spalding began teaching and Henry began preaching to the Nez Perce People.
 Her husband introduced irrigation farming, making the area the first agricultural settlement in Idaho.

 Spalding acclimated to a lifestyle that was remote and in many ways cut off from her family in the east.
 At that time, the Pacific Northwest was not part of the United States and it could take eight months to a year for a letter to be conveyed between their mission and relatives in the east.
-It generally took two years for Spalding to have send on a letter and to have heard back from family in New York.
+It generally took two years for Spalding to have sent on a letter and to have heard back from family in New York.
 Mail traveled either by a ship around South America or via fur traders or other caravans west of Liberty, Missouri.
 The Whitman's mission was 120 miles from the Spalding's mission, a trip of five or six days during good weather to visit their fellow missionaries.
 Missionary societies sent them barrels filled with books, clothing, school supplies, and other useful materials.
 They also received letters and packages from people who were aware of their mission, including poet Lydia Sigourney, which helped them feel supported by people in the east.